Recipient Frequently Asked Questions

 You may download a copy of the donor's profile, family medical history, and genetics report.

-Every donor who is approved and listed on the web site has completed a psychological evaluation.
+Every donor who is approved has completed a psychological evaluation.
 We are not in a position to make a full assessment of the donor's personality beyond that which we can read in the psychology report.
 Be assured, however, that all of the donors are screened very carefully and that donors at risk for any kind of psychological problem are excluded prior to treatment.
 On a less formal note, the donors should all be considered highly motivated, energetic young women who are acting in part for altruistic reasons.

 No, but we have a strong preference for college educated donors.
 Our donors who have not graduated from college generally have some other highly desirable trait(s) to make them candidates for our program.
 We review each egg donor's personal background/history thoroughly before accepting her into our program.

 From a medical point of view the donor’s blood type is not important.
 Pregnancy implantation rates and potential complications are not influenced by the donor’s blood type.
 Intended parents who choose not to disclose the use of donor egg to their children may wish to select a donor with a blood type that complements the female recipient.

 Fresh egg donation cycles involve stimulation of the donor, retrieval and insemination of her eggs, with transfer to the recipient, all within a few weeks time.

 With a frozen donor egg cycle, donors have been treated in advance, with the eggs collected and frozen for future use.
 Recipients using frozen eggs will select their donor, as the eggs are needed.